jmagar/piper/cline_docs/techContext.md

 - **API Calls:**
     - **Client-side**: Frontend components make relative API calls (e.g., `/api/create-chat`) which are resolved by the browser to the currently accessed host.
     - **Server-side**: Server components and Server Actions must use `serverFetch` from `lib/server-fetch.ts` to make API calls with absolute URLs.
+- **Security**: Relies on Authelia 2FA for authentication and authorization (CSRF protection removed as unnecessary).